billerickson/acf-location-rules/README.md

 ##### Page Ancestor
 Display/hide a metabox if the current page is an ancestor of the selected page at any level (child, grandchild, great grandchild…).

+##### Parent Page Template
+Display/hide a metabox if the parent of the current page is using the selected page template

 ##### Page Type, No Children
 Display/hide a metabox if the current page has no children pages.